Skip to navigation Skip to Content

 Influenza is commonly referred to as “the flu.”
 Influenza is a contagious respiratory illness caused by influenza viruses.
 Influenza viruses can cause infection of the nose, throat and lungs.
 Each year, seasonal strains of virus cause outbreaks of the infection.

-Influenza usually spreads from person to person when someone infected coughs, sneezes or talks and expels the virus into the air.
+Influenza typically spreads from person to person when someone infected coughs, sneezes, or talks.
 You also can contract the virus by handling an object touched by an infected person.

 What are the symptoms of flu?